machaao/machaao-samples/ReadMe.rst

 Make once works everywhere!

-Make your chatbot 🤖 run in your own android / web / messenger / sms*
+Make your messenger or twillio chat bot run inside your own android / website

 The following code contains sample mini apps along with their server and android client components using MACHAAO Conversational Platform